-When the vehicle is started, if the transmitter battery is weak, the DIC may display NO REMOTE DETECTED or NO REMOTE KEY WAS DETECTED PLACE KEY IN TRANSMITTER POCKET THEN START YOUR VEHICLE.
+When starting the vehicle, if the RKE transmitter battery is depleted, there is signal interference, or the RKE transmitter has been idle for a while, the DIC may display NO REMOTE DETECTED or NO REMOTE KEY WAS DETECTED PLACE KEY IN TRANSMITTER POCKET THEN START YOUR VEHICLE.
 The DIC may also display REPLACE BATTERY IN REMOTE KEY.